CLOSED CHURCHES WITHIN THE

 as 10 of the 21 charter members had been converted there under John C. Link at

-the city.
-Following the 1922 denominational re-union, the old
+Evangelical congregations in the city.
+Following the 1922 denominational

-affiliations were preserved and the city of Altoona was served by two
+re-union, the old affiliations were preserved and the city of Altoona was

-Conference and was surrounded by congregations of the Central Pennsylvania
+Pittsburgh Conference and was surrounded by congregations of the Central

-Pennsylvania Conference of the EUB Church in 1956 when the pastor and members
+the Western Pennsylvania Conference of the EUB Church in 1956 when the pastor

 Final disposition: